Tag Archive: tragedy

 Book – Lighthouses and Coastal Attractions in Northern New England: New Hampshire, Maine, Vermont

-My 300-page book, Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, provides memorable human interest stories from each of the 76 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore and tours.
+My 300-page book, Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, provides memorable human interest stories from each of the 76 lighthouses, with lots of information about indoor and outdoor coastal attractions you can explore and tours.
 Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
-Attractions and tours include whale watching, lighthouse tours, unique parks and museums, and lighthouses you can stay overnight.
+Attractions and tours also include whale watching tours, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and lighthouses where you can stay overnight.
 There are also stories of haunted lighthouses in these regions.

 Book of shipwrecks, resuces, and hauntings around New England lighthouses